lukecparr/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Document Object Model is a representation of the content of a webpage that can be interacted with and modified without having to modify the source code.

 2. What is an event?

+An event can be a user interaction with the document, like a click or mouse move, or it could be something that happens on the document like the completed loading of an element.

 3. What is an event listener?

+An event listener is JS code that will execute when the specified event occurs on the specified elements.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList to an Array so we can use advanced array methods other than just .forEach.
+NodeList does not have .map or .reduce methods.

 5. What is a component?

+A component is a section of code that is not dependant on any other code and is therefore reusable for other applications.
+Often a component can be reused many times on a page to programattically represent information.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.